loveencounterflow/intertype/README.md

 * A type test (TT) is a function that accepts a single argument and returns a boolean.
 * A TT is not allowed to throw an exception or return anything else but `true` or `false`.
+* An exception may be made when a TT is called with more than one or zero arguments

 ### `isa`